solstice333/Autom8-Documentation/README.md

 Inside [template name].pm in %commands initialization,

-- Prefixing a comment with '@o' captures STDOUT asynchronously and tees it to the log file and the console as the command is running.
-This is slower than '@q' since the program has to dynamically change file handlers
+- Prefixing a comment with '!o' captures STDOUT asynchronously and tees it to the log file and the console as the command is running.
+The overall process is slower than '!q' since the program has to dynamically change file handlers

-- Prefixing a comment with '@q' captures STDOUT and tees it to the log file and the console.
-With '@q' however, user must wait till the command is finished before it is displayed in console or recorded in the log file such that data is captured one block at a time which makes the overall runtime faster than using '@o'.
+- Prefixing a comment with '!q' captures STDOUT and tees it to the log file and the console.
+With '!q' however, user must wait till the command is finished before it is displayed in console or recorded in the log file such that data is captured one block at a time which makes the overall runtime faster than using '!o'.

 - No prefixing defaults to running the command using system() which doesn't capture anything.
 This is definitely the fastest option.

-- Prefixing with '@?' enables conditional branching such that the last command's exit status is checked.
+- Prefixing with '!?' enables conditional branching such that the last command's exit status is checked.
 The usage is such that

    `'<Comment>' => '<LEFT_LABEL> : <RIGHT_LABEL>'`